Intermediate State Formation of Topologically Associated Chromatin Domains using Quantum Annealing: Introduction

-Deciphering TAD formation is critical for unraveling gene-regulatory networks, disease etiology, and prospective therapeutic strategies \cite{DomainFormationPathogenes}.
-To quantitatively model this process, chromatin is often abstracted as an Ising-like spin system.
+To quantitatively model this process, chromatin is often abstracted as an Ising-like spin system, where nucleosomes are treated as discrete-state variables coupled by interaction strengths derived from genomic and epigenomic data \cite{CDFLearning, erdel2013establishing, katava2022chromatin}.
 Each nucleosome is assigned a discrete epigenetic ``spin,'' while coupling constants encode intra- and inter-nucleosome interactions.
 Domain configurations are then obtained by sampling from the Boltzmann distribution over the spin states.
 However, classical sampling methods such as simulated annealing struggle to efficiently explore these highly frustrated, densely connected energy landscapes, especially when multiple epigenetic markers interact concurrently.
 Large-scale genomic analyses reveal that nucleosomes with similar epigenetic marks tend to co-fold in the three-dimensional space, suggesting that nucleosome interactions drive chromatin self-organization according to well-defined physical principles, which may be captured by alternative optimization methods.

 Quantum annealing (QA) leverages quantum tunneling to escape local minima in rugged energy landscapes, enabling rapid sampling of low-energy, or near-equilibrium, states.
-Although its precise computational advantage is still being assessed paper \cite{Albash2018Scaling, nishimori2015comparative}, QA has already proven useful in biologically complex tasks such as protein and RNA folding \cite{PhysRevResearch.ProteinFolding1, PhysRevResearch.ProteinFolding2, wang2024efficient, RNAfolding1, RNAqubo, RNApredicting}, peptide design \cite{peptide, tucs2023quantum}, and conformational transition sampling \cite{ghamari2024sampling}.
+Although its precise computational advantage is still being assessed \cite{Albash2018Scaling, nishimori2015comparative}, QA has already proven useful in biologically complex tasks such as protein and RNA folding \cite{PhysRevResearch.ProteinFolding1, PhysRevResearch.ProteinFolding2, wang2024efficient, RNAfolding1, RNAqubo, RNApredicting}, peptide design \cite{peptide, tucs2023quantum}, and conformational transition sampling \cite{ghamari2024sampling}.
 The same framework can be extended to epigenetic Ising models of chromatin, providing an efficient route to explore TAD configurations.
 Commercial quantum hardware---e.g., D-Wave’s 5,000-plus-qubit Pegasus processors—can return representative solutions for NP-hard instances in milliseconds, rendering real-time chromatin-state sampling feasible.
+Via the training process, these machines have shown replicating correlations of a provided data in both supervised and unsupervised settings.\cite{QuantumBoltzmannMachine}

 In this work, we embed an Ising-based chromatin model into D-wave quantum processors, parameterized by nucleosome-level epigenetic marks, and benchmark QA against classical simulated annealing.
 QA faithfully reproduces the TAD length distributions and insulation score profiles while delivering an order-of-magnitude speedup.
 These results establish QA as a practical and scalable tool for epigenetic state sampling and a fresh computational lens on genome architecture and its dysregulation.